qichaozhao/zip2fips/README.md

 "cleanup" change required, to line 1794315 of zipcty4, which originally was missing GA as the state abbreviation.

-makejson.py constructs the json dictionary from zip code to county code from the zipcty files.
-The output is in zip2fips.json.
+makejson.py constructs the json dictionary from fips code to state, county and zip code from the zipcty files.
+The output is in fips2counties_v2.json.

-reverse_json.py contains code to generate the reverse fips2zips mapping, which is stored in fip2zips.json.

 The state_fips.json file was made by hand, where "by hand" means I copy-and-pasted [this